odoo/documentation/ecommerce/shopper_experience/paypal.rst

 You can charge an extra to the customer to cover the transaction fees Paypal charges you.
 Once redirected to Paypal, your customer sees an extra applied to the order amount.

-To activate this, go to the *Configuration* tab of Paypal config form in Odoo and check *Add Extra Fees*.
+To activate this, go to the *Configuration* tab of Paypal config form in Twenty20 and check *Add Extra Fees*.
 Default fees for US can be seen here below.

 .. image:: media/paypal_fees.png